-- 14. Touch the All decoders enabled checkbox to select all bar code symbologies.
+- 14. For Barcode inputs, touch the All decoders enabled checkbox to select all bar code symbologies.
 Deselect the All decoders enabled checkbox to individually select the symbologies. - 15.
-Touch d until the Rule screen appears. - 16.
+Touch \(\square\) until the Rule screen appears. - 16.
 If required, repeat steps to create another rule. - 17.
 Touch \triangleleft until the Rule screen appears.